abdelrazekAli/abdelrazekAli/README.md

 # Hello there, I'm Abdelrazek <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="25" alt="hi">

-Software Engineer with over 3 years of experience designing, developing, and maintaining robust software solutions.<br>
+Full stack developer focusing on backend development with over 3 years of experience in designing and developing robust web solutions.<br>
-Skilled in full-stack web development, including backend and frontend, with the ability to quickly learn and adapt to new technologies and domains.<br>
+Proficient in building efficient RESTful APIs, optimizing database performance, and implementing cloud-based architectures to enhance application scalability.
+Additionally, I have extensive hands-on experience in frontend development and its frameworks to create responsive and user-friendly interfaces.
+With the ability to quickly learn and adapt to new technologies and domains.<br>
-I'm also always open to new opportunities all over the world, so don't hesitate to contact me.
+I'm also always open to new opportunities worldwide, so don't hesitate to contact me.

 <!-- - 🔭 I currently work Remotely -->
 ### Let's Connect!